sftpplus/sftpplus-docs/chevah/server/static/documentation/operation/authentication.rst

 * `password_minimum_strength` - enforce a minimum strength
 * `password_minimum_length` - enforce a minimum length
+* `password_history` - enforce the number of unique new passwords before an old password can be reused.
+* `password_hashing_scheme` - defines the function used to hash passwords.

 The password strength policy is designed to replace the composite policy rules that often fail both ways, allowing weak passwords (such as P@ssword1) and